Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Museum Director and the exhibition curator hope that this event will bring unforgettable impressions to visitors through exploring and understanding more deeply about aspects of Vietnamese culture, contributing to promoting further understanding between Vietnam and the Russian Federation.

-With a precious love for heritage and a desire to spread the beauty of Vietnamese culture to international friends, on this special occasion, Madam Ngo Phuong Ly respectfully presented the National Museum of the Orient with a number of cultural items, including the lacquer painting “Palm Hills” by the late painter Phan Ke An – one of the representative painters of 20th century Vietnamese painting.
-The museum director expressed his emotion and sincere thanks for the gift from the Madam, affirming that this is truly a precious gem in the museum’s lacquer painting collection.
+With her precious love for heritage and the desire to spread the beauty of Vietnamese culture to international friends, on this special occasion, Mrs. Ngo Phuong Ly respectfully presented the National Museum of Oriental Culture with a number of cultural items, including the lacquer painting "Palm Hills" by the late painter Phan Ke An - one of the representative painters of 20th century Vietnamese painting.
+The museum director expressed his emotion and sincere thanks for the gift from the Lady, affirming that this is truly a precious gem in the museum's lacquer painting collection.

 “This is a small gift, but I hope that the traditional Vietnamese ao dai will become part of the Vietnamese cultural collection at the National Museum of Oriental Medicine and, above all, will be a delicate symbol of the sincere, close and lasting friendship between our two peoples,” said Mrs. Ngo Phuong Ly.

-After the exhibition, the wife of General Secretary To Lam and the delegates visited all the spaces displaying the lacquer paintings.
-On this occasion, the wife also presented and introduced to the Minister of Culture of Russia, the Director of the National Museum of the Orient and the curator of the lacquer painting exhibition the items she personally designed.
+After the exhibition, the wife of General Secretary To Lam and the delegates visited all the spaces displaying the introduced lacquer paintings.
+On this occasion, the wife also presented and introduced to the Russian Minister of Culture, Director of the National Museum of the Orient and curator of the lacquer painting exhibition the items she personally designed.

 Source: https://baoquocte.vn/ao-dai-viet-trung-bay-giua-trai-tim-nuoc-nga-322859.html